jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

     // store the JSON response when promise resolves const response = await dato.json();

-    // update our blogpost array with the data from the JSON response blogposts = blogposts.concat(response.data.allBlogposts);
+    // merge the data from the JSON response with our blogpost array (aggregate results from multiple queries) blogposts = blogposts.concat(response.data.allBlogposts);

-    // prepare for next query
-    recordsToSkip += recordsPerQuery;
+    // update recordsToSkip to get next batch of records in next query recordsToSkip += recordsPerQuery;

-    // check if we are got back less than the records we fetch per query
+    // check if we got back less than the records we fetch per query
     // if yes, stop querying
     if (response.data.allBlogposts.length < recordsPerQuery) {
       makeNewQuery = false;